Chinese Medicine Diagnosis (Part I): Observation

 Yellow coloured urination usually indicates that the body contains a lot of heat or is dehydrated.
 These people may also experience the following symptoms: thirst, constipation, a red face, the body feels hot, perspires easily and is easily irritated or anxious.

 Clear and thin semen usually occurs in male infertility issues, and indicates a Kidney Jing and Yang deficiency.
 These people may also experience the following symptoms: lack of energy, lower back pain and decreased libido.
-After strengthening the Kidney, the quality of the semen will improve.

 viii) Bowel Movements